cpt-nem0/whimsy/README.md

-# Bard CLI
+# Whimsy

-A CLI for the Bard API
+A CLI tool that can use LLM backends right on the terminal